Dusona leptogaster: Description

 Head, antennae and thorax black.
-Central abodominal segments red, basal and posterior segments black.
+Central abdominal segments red, basal and posterior segments black.
 Coloration of legs varies.
 Petioloar suture complete.
 First gastral sternite coriaceous medially.
-Mesopleuron with wrinkles and without punctuation centrally, densely rugose-punctate dorsally and ventarally (some small specimens might be rugose-punctate centrally).
+Mesopleuron with wrinkles and without punctuation centrally, densely rugose-punctate dorsally and ventrally (some small specimens might be rugose-punctate centrally).
 Third gastral tergite separated from the epipleuron by a crease.
 Median longitudinal carinae of propodeum complete anteriorly.
 Size 7–8 mm, 38–43 flagellomeres.
-D.leptogaster is very similar to other small species of Dusona such as Dusona nidulator, Dusona admontina and Dusona terebrator but can be distinguished by a combination of the sculpture of the mesopleuron, the coloration of abdomen, the number of flagellomeres and other smaller characteristics.
+D. leptogaster is very similar to other small species of Dusona such as Dusona nidulator, Dusona admontina and Dusona terebrator but can be distinguished by a combination of the sculpture of the mesopleuron, the coloration of abdomen, the number of flagellomeres and other smaller characteristics.

 Ecology

 Dusona leptogaster is a known parasitoid of two species of Geometrid moth: Alsophila aescularia and Lomaspilis marginata.
 The wasp seems to be either bivoltine or univoltine depending on its host.
-D.leptogaster larvae kills their host during its pupal stage and then spin a cocoon inside the now hollow pupa.
+D. leptogaster larvae kill their host during its pupal stage and then spin a cocoon inside the now hollow pupa.
 The adult wasp emerges the following year.
-Flight period between May and September.
+Flight period is between May and September.